domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Apply swagger-ui Parameters ###

-The swagger-ui ships with its own set of configuration parameters, all described here https://github.com/swagger-api/swagger-ui/blob/v3.8.1/docs/usage/configuration.md#display.
+The swagger-ui ships with its own set of configuration parameters, all described [here](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md#display).
 In Swashbuckle, most of these are surfaced through the SwaggerUI middleware options:

 ```csharp
 app.UseSwaggerUI(c =>